HiraethEcho/nvim/content/readme.md

 }
 ```

-and for style checking, need `.stylua.toml`
+and for style checking, need `/.stylua.toml`

 ```toml
 syntax = "All"